 Concerning (b) distributional fairness, our paper shows that price restrictions do affect the distribution of incomes.
 If the income distribution of the fixed price equilibrium is considered as more desirable and this motive is predominant, the question arises whether there are alternative (market) mechanisms that lead to Pareto superior outcomes, given the agents' social preferences.
-For instance, more trade without much higher inequality could be induced by a competitive market combined with some redistribution of income that is accepted as fair (e.g. Alesina and Angeletos, 2005; Almås, Cappelen, Sørensen, and Tungodden, 2010; Bénabou and Tirole, 2006).
+For instance, more trade without much higher inequality could be induced by a competitive market combined with some redistribution of income that is accepted as fair (e.g. Alesina and Angeletos, 2005; Almås et al., 2010; Bénabou and Tirole, 2006).
 Extending the view on distributional fairness to those agents who do not join the platform, our observation that flexible prices favor the strongest sellers and rather exclude the weakest suggests another reason for platforms with fixed prices.
-Such platforms could be created with the intention to integrate agents who would otherwise be left out.
-When studying the willingness to pay to participate in a platform, we find that fixed price platforms indeed do not favor the agents with the most attractive goods.
+Such platforms could be created with the intention to integrate agents who would otherwise be left out.39 When studying the willingness to pay to participate in a platform, we find that fixed price platforms indeed do not favor the agents with the most attractive goods.
 However, also those with the least attractive goods might well be excluded since the fixed price is too high for their goods such that they cannot benefit much from trade.

 Since the inefficiency we discover is related to a lack of trade, merely fostering trade would likely increase welfare.
 For instance, when there are many goods on the market for which prices are too high, the lack of demand for these non-scarce goods is a key driver of a low trade volume.
 The platform operator could mitigate this problem by reducing annual membership fees for those who buy frequently (i.e. a negative transaction fee for buyers).
 This is in the logic of Rochet and Tirole (2003), who show how subsidizing one side of the market can increase welfare.
-Merely increasing the amount of platform-specific currency, e.g. by offering the platform-specific currency for money, does not have any effect in our model (due to our assumption of quasi-linearity), but might still help in reality (see e.g. Sweeney and Sweeney, 1977).
+Merely increasing the amount of